 Personalized strategic clarity through AI.

-mindAIlign is a personalized strategic decision model that uses AI to pressure-test decisions, reduce self-deception, and reinforce execution under pressure.
+mindAIlign is a personalized AI strategic decision assistant that uses AI to pressure-test decisions, reduce self-deception, and reinforce execution under pressure.

-The result is a personalized AI decision model that further sharpens your judgment under pressure—holding context, revealing second-order effects, and maintaining clarity as stakes increase.
+The result is a personalized AI strategic decision assistant tuned to your unique way of thinking—holding context, surfacing second-order effects, and improving decision quality as stakes increase.

 Message from the founder